mrwweb/the-events-calendar-reset/README.md

 ## Changlog

 ### 2.1.0 (May 18, 2023)
-- This is not a git repository rather than a gist!
+- This is now a Github repository rather than a gist!
-- Rename css files for clarity
+- Rename CSS files for clarity
 - Provide fallbacks for custom properties in `tec-inherit-values.css`
-- Split examples into separate files
+- Split examples into separate files in new examples folder
 - Add `CONTRIBUTING.md`